ljbennett62/BlockchainDevelopmentDesignPatterns/docs/design_patterns/UIResponsivenessPattern.md

 ## Description / Definition

-* This is where we can state the problem statement (slide 3)
+* This is where we can state the problem statement (slide 2)

 The UIResponsivess pattern is a design pattern that xxxxxxxxx.

 ## Key Architecture decisions

-* This is where we can state the problem statement (slide 2)
+* This is where we can state the overview statement (slide 3)

 ## Reference Architecture